pmvreeswijk/ZOGY/README.md

  - pyfftw to speed up the many FFTs performed
  - the other modules imported at the top (e.g. astropy, matplotlib, etc.)

-Warning: this module is still being developed and has so far only been tested on a couple of KMTNet images.
-It is designed specifically to be included in the MeerLICHT and BlackGEM pipelines.
-However, the hope is to make it more general in the near future so any two images can be supplied to perform optimal subtraction on.
+Warning: this module is still being developed and has so far been tested on KMTNet and MeerLICHT images.
+It is designed specifically to be included in the MeerLICHT and BlackGEM pipelines, but could be useful to apply to images of other telescopes as well.